 Select the CDN tab and tick the Enable CDN Support box:

-Enter the same CDN URL in the box next to Additional CNAMES:
+Enter any additional delivery domains (such as a custom vanity URL) in the box next to Additional CNAMES:

 Select the Contents tab and click Delete Cache to make sure cached content is fresh.

 Verify the source code of any page to confirm that the CDN domain is being used for static assets instead of your origin domain.
-Your CDN URL should precede directories designated for static content.
+Your Edge Address should precede directories designated for static content.